<Home/Articles/Interview with Edwin Sabuhoro, Rwanda gorilla conservationist

 How can people engage with your project?

-Of course, they can always come and visit!
+Of course, they are always welcome to visit!
 We love hosting people from all over the world and sharing the work we’re doing.
-Alternatively, it is possible to donate to our programme.
-We are currently running a Goats For Gorillas initiative where we are buying goats for ex poachers and their families.
-By encouraging them into farming, we help preserve gorilla populations for future generations.
-You can find out a little more here if you want to donate.
+Alternatively, you can support our program by donating.
+We’re currently running the Goats For Gorillas initiative, where we provide goats to former poachers and their families.
+By helping them transition into farming, we’re contributing to the preservation of gorilla populations for future generations.
+If you’d like to donate, you can learn more here.

-East Africa will always come first for me – it’s just so diverse and never fails to surprise me.
-Further afield, I’d love to go to Brazil and visit the Amazon.
-I think it would be fascinating to engage with an entirely different ecosystem!
+East Africa will always come first for me, it’s incredibly diverse and never stops surprising me.
+As for other destinations, I’d love to visit Brazil and explore the Amazon.
+I think it would be fascinating to experience such a completely different ecosystem!

 Make it happen